gjy3035/C-3-Framework/README.md

   - Place the processed data to ```../ProcessedData```.

 - Pretrained Model
   - Some Counting Networks (such as VGG, CSRNet and so on) adopt the pre-trained models on ImageNet.
-You can download them from [the repo of TorchVision]( https://github.com/pytorch/vision/tree/master/torchvision/models)
+You can download them from [TorchVision](https://github.com/pytorch/vision/tree/master/torchvision/models)
   - Place the processed data to ```../PyTorch_Pretrained```.

 - Folder Tree